mojilshah/Data-analysis-of-retail-giant-SQL-/README.md

 # Data-analysis-of-retail-giant-SQL

+Download the data files from link given in "Data files link".
 Import the data to your preferrable SQL database.
 I imported to SQL server.
 Make sure of choosing right data types and check for null values.